WD22 Intelligence Updated April 2026Source: Thames Valley Police Police

 Status Update

-When it comes to street drinking in the town, the team will look to utilise and enforce the public space protection order (PSPO) in place and confiscate alcohol from those seen to be drinking in public.
-Currently, this issue is largely in the area of Frogmoor.
-The team have been continuing proactive patrols in this part of the town centre to monitor the issue.
-A day of action recently resulted in multiple of the repeat street drinkers being issued with letters of warning.
+The team will look to utilise and enforce the public space protection order (PSPO) in place and confiscate alcohol from those seen to be drinking in public.
+The team have been continuing proactive patrols in the town centre to monitor the issue, particularly around the Churchyard and Frogmoor where this continues to be a hotspot for this behaviour.
+The team are also preparing for Frogfest, with staff to attend to ensure the day is safe and fun for everybody.

-The Town centre has recently seen an increase in youth anti-social behaviour.
-As well as targeted proactive patrols to address this issue, the team are consistently engaging in partnership working with schools and youth agencies, with the aim to prevent further anti-social behaviour and safeguard the young people of the town.
+The team continue to monitor the issue of Youth Anti-social behaviour in the town centre, particularly around the Bus station and The Eden Centre.
+As well as targeted proactive patrols to address this issue, the team are consistently engaging in partnership working with schools and youth agencies, with the aim to prevent and disrupt further anti-social behaviour that disturb local residents and put the young people of the town at risk.

 If you have any information please report on 101 or online at www. thamesvalley.police.uk.